 Platforms: PC, PS4, Xbox One, Android

-Much like Terraria, Astroneer offers a vibrant sandbox to explore as you set out to colonize an alien planet.
-In it, up to four players can work together to mine resources and craft various tools and vehicles, including a spaceship that expands the potential for exploration.
+Much like Terraria, Astroneer offers a lively sandbox to explore as you set out to colonize an alien planet.
+In it, up to four players can work together to mine resources and craft countless tools and vehicles, including a spaceship that expands the potential for discovery.

 Starbound